 2. Best shapes for medium and large outdoor kitchens

 Medium outdoor kitchens are up to 16′ long.
 Large outdoor kitchens are about 20′.
 Each of the sizes can accommodate a grill, sink, cooktop, storage, and fridge.
-A large outdoor kitchen is most often used by multiple cooks.
+Multiple cooks most often use a large outdoor kitchen.

-These outdoor kitchens can reflect a lot an indoor kitchen set-up.
-It is actually worth testing inside how much of the space can be given up, to still be able to properly put in all the zones.
+These outdoor kitchens can reflect a lot of an indoor kitchen set-up.
+It is actually worth testing inside how much of the space can be given up to be properly put in all the zones.

 Outdoor kitchen island ideas